Commands

 List Feature Tags

-fspec list-feature-tags <file> [--show-categories]
+fspec list-feature-tags <file>

 Options:

-• --show-categories - Show tag categories from registry
+• --show-categories Show tag categories

-Add Tag to Scenario
+Add Tag To Scenario

 fspec add-tag-to-scenario <file> <scenario> <tag>